grafana/pyroscope/docs/sources/operators-guide/mimir-runbooks/_index.md

   - Check if a specific tenant is running heavy queries
     - Run `sum by (user) (cortex_query_scheduler_queue_length{namespace="<namespace>"}) > 0` to find tenants with enqueued queries
     - If remote ruler evaluation is enabled, make sure you understand which one of the read paths (user or ruler queries?) is being affected - check the alert message.
-    - Check the `Mimir / Slow Queries` dashboard to find slow queries
+    - Check the `Fire / Slow Queries` dashboard to find slow queries
-  - On multi-tenant Mimir cluster with **shuffle-sharing for queriers disabled**, you may consider to enable it for that specific tenant to reduce its blast radius.
+  - On multi-tenant Fire cluster with **shuffle-sharing for queriers disabled**, you may consider to enable it for that specific tenant to reduce its blast radius.
 To enable queriers shuffle-sharding for a single tenant you need to set the `max_queriers_per_tenant` limit override for the specific tenant (the value should be set to the number of queriers assigned to the tenant).
-  - On multi-tenant Mimir cluster with **shuffle-sharding for queriers enabled**, you may consider to temporarily increase the shard size for affected tenants: be aware that this could affect other tenants too, reducing resources available to run other tenant queries.
-Alternatively, you may choose to do nothing and let Mimir return errors for that given user once the per-tenant queue is full.
+  - On multi-tenant Fire cluster with **shuffle-sharding for queriers enabled**, you may consider to temporarily increase the shard size for affected tenants: be aware that this could affect other tenants too, reducing resources available to run other tenant queries.
+Alternatively, you may choose to do nothing and let Fire return errors for that given user once the per-tenant queue is full.
-  - On multi-tenant Mimir clusters with **query-sharding enabled** and **more than a few tenants** being affected: The workload exceeds the available downstream capacity.
+  - On multi-tenant Fire clusters with **query-sharding enabled** and **more than a few tenants** being affected: The workload exceeds the available downstream capacity.
 Scaling of queriers and potentially store-gateways should be considered.
-  - On multi-tenant Mimir clusters with **query-sharding enabled** and **only a single tenant** being affected:
+  - On multi-tenant Fire clusters with **query-sharding enabled** and **only a single tenant** being affected:
-    - Verify if the particular queries are hitting edge cases, where query-sharding is not benefical, by getting traces from the `Mimir / Slow Queries` dashboard and then look where time is spent.
+    - Verify if the particular queries are hitting edge cases, where query-sharding is not benefical, by getting traces from the `Fire / Slow Queries` dashboard and then look where time is spent.
 If time is spent in the query-frontend running PromQL engine, then it means query-sharding is not beneficial for this tenant.
 Consider disabling query-sharding or reduce the shard count using the `query_sharding_total_shards` override.
     - Otherwise and only if the queries by the tenant are within reason representing normal usage, consider scaling of queriers and potentially store-gateways.

-### MimirMemcachedRequestErrors
+### FireMemcachedRequestErrors

-This alert fires if Mimir memcached client is experiencing an high error rate for a specific cache and operation.
+This alert fires if Fire memcached client is experiencing an high error rate for a specific cache and operation.

 How to **investigate**: